manoplas/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP27.md

 * Provide continuous insights about market status and candidate's funnel.
 * Create an easy-to-follow and automated registration process to request new hires.

-### Utilize Social Recruiting as a main recruitment strategy.
+### Utilize Social Recruiting as a main recruitment strategy

 Blockchain talent experts and developers alike are often prominent within social networks both on and offline.
 We must be sure to seek them out through both inbound and outbound strategies.